KTStephano/peaches-bot.docs/tutorials/tutorial02.markdown

 {% highlight golang %}
 {% raw %}
-{{$user := (getInput 0).User}}
+{{$user := (getInput 0).Value}}
 {{respond (printf "Hello, %s!" $user)}}
 {% endraw %}
 {% endhighlight %}

-Here we use the `getInput` function and pass it in 0. `getInput` is a builtin convenience function that provides the ability to either get an input by its index (0 in this case, which is the first index), or by its option name (such as "user").
-You'll notice the `.User` at the end of the getInput line.
-This tells the bot to not only get the first input, but convert it to a User data type.
-In Discord the way that it works is: every person in your guild is represented by a `Member` type which contains things like their nickname, when they joined your server, etc. The `Member` type also contains a `User` object which contains global information about the account such as username, ID, etc.
+Here we use the `getInput` function and pass it in 0. `getInput` is a builtin convenience function that provides the ability to either get an input by its index (0 in this case, which is the first index), or by its option name (such as "user"). `.Value` at the end gets the value of the input, whether it be an integer, boolean, member, etc.

 # Example 2: Ping with optional message